aves-omni/aiostremio/README.md

 All debrid providers supported in the addons listed above

 > [!WARNING]
+> If your debrid provider has IP sharing restrictions, and you will be accessing this addon from multiple IPs, you must configure the proxy to be ON for ALL users.
+If you will only be accessing this addon from one network it is safe to disable the proxy.
+>
-> If your debrid provider has IP sharing restrictions you must configure the proxy to be ON for ALL users.
-Services such as TorBox and Premiumize do not have this restriction and you are free to enable the proxy for some users and disable it for others.
+> Services such as TorBox and Premiumize do not have this restriction and you are free to enable the proxy for some users and disable it for others.

 ## Setup
 <details>